 - How repellents work and if there are any risks?

 - How to use mole repellents effectively

 |View on Amazon|

 Our Overall #1 Rated Pick

-Out of the mole repellents and deterrents we reviewed, our favorite is the Sweeney Sonic Spikes for moles.
+Out of the mole repellents and deterrents we reviewed, our favorite is the Solar Sonic Repellent Stakes for moles.